PinjariSohail/PRODIGY_CS_01/README.md

 **Caesae Cipher**

 This program a simple CaesarCipher algorithm in Python programming language.
-The Caesar Cpher algorithm is used for encryption and decryption of text or message.
-Here every ltter of text or message is shifted by fixed number of positions defined by user as shift value.
+The Caesar Cipher algorithm is used for encryption and decryption of text or message.
+Here every letter of text or message is shifted by fixed number of positions defined by user as shift value.

 **Features**